OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 With an insatiable wit that has made him one of the most oft-quoted literary figures in history, Oscar Wilde can sometimes be dismissed with the same snobbishness often applied to comedy generally as an art form.
-But the contribution he made to the world of literature during his comparatively short life – particularly through farcically comic plays like The Importance of Being Earnest – shouldn’t be underestimated, and his only novel, The Picture of Dorian Gray (1890) was one of the first to feature an implicitly homosexual central character.
+However, the contribution he made to the world of literature during his comparatively short life – particularly through farcically comic plays like The Importance of Being Earnest (1895) – shouldn’t be underestimated, and his only novel, The Picture of Dorian Gray (1890), was one of the first to feature an implicitly homosexual central character.

-Symbolist poet W. B. Yeats was Ireland’s first Nobel Laureate, winning the prize in 1923 – the year after the country gained independence from England – for poetry that was said to ‘give expression to the spirit of a whole nation’.
+Symbolist poet WB Yeats was Ireland’s first Nobel Laureate, winning the prize in 1923 – the year after the country gained independence from England – for poetry that was said to “give expression to the spirit of a whole nation”.
 Considered one of the greatest poets of his time, Yeats also produced many plays throughout his lifetime.
 Arguably his best and most influential works are those in which he attempted to make sense of the events of the Irish struggle for independence from 1916 onwards, taking place when the writer was in his early 50s.

-The endlessly prolific Elizabeth Bowen published ten novels and 13 short story collections throughout her illustrious career, on top of 16 works of non-fiction.
+The endlessly prolific Elizabeth Bowen published 10 novels and 13 short-story collections throughout her illustrious career, on top of 16 works of non-fiction.
 Bowen’s last novel, Eva Trout (1968), won her the James Tait Black Memorial Prize – one of Britain’s oldest literary prizes – and a place on the Man Booker Prize shortlist in 1970, the first year a woman ever took home the prize.
 Bowen was also the first woman to ever inherit her family’s historic country home of Bowen’s Court in County Cork – she later wrote a book about it.